anthony-meza/OceanTTDs.jl/README.md

 **A Julia package for Transit Time Distribution (TTD) modeling and tracer inversion in oceanography**

 OceanTTDs.jl is a toolkit for inferring Transit Time Distributions (TTDs) from ocean tracer data.
-The package implements multiple optimization methods including Time-Corrected Method (TCM), Maximum Entropy (MaxEnt), and Inverse Gaussian fitting for estimating TTDs.
+The package implements multiple optimization methods to infer TTDs using the Time-Corrected Method (TCM), Maximum Entropy (MaxEnt)/Generalized Maximum Entropy (GenMaxEnt), and Inverse Gaussian fitting.

 ## Installation